Why Does My Tooth Hurt When I Drink Water

 Finally, if you do experience any sensitivity or pain while drinking water, try using a fluoride-free mouthwash after each drink.
 Fluoride helps protect your teeth from decay but can also cause sensitivity if used too often.
 Using a mouthwash without fluoride will help reduce any pain or sensitivity you may experience after drinking water.

-See also Is Distilled Water Good To Drink
+See also What Percent Of Beer Is Water

 By following these simple steps, you should be able to prevent toothache when drinking water and enjoy all the benefits that come with it!